Tattoo Aftercare Instructions

 - Wash your tattoo using warm water

-- After you wash your tattoo, pat dry with a clean towel (paper towels can leave small fibers behind)
+- After washing, pat dry with a clean towel (paper towels can leave small fibers behind)

 - Let your tattoo dry completely before applying moisturizer